BonsaiDen/substrat/README.md

 ## Outstanding Features / Fixes

 - Add a grunt task
-- Create a demo repository
+- Create a repository with a demo/example project
-- Implement a generic template task
+- Add Support for a `Subfile.js`
 - Correctly write out source maps for JS and CSS files